Scotland

 Drinks

 Our top drink is Irn-Bru.
 It’s a soda which tastes like… girders?
 It’s hard to describe, but it’s fantastic.
-Scotland is actually the only country, on the planet, where Coca-Cola isn’t the top-selling soda.
-It’s Irn-Bru!
+Fun fact: Scotland is the only country in the world where Coca-Cola isn’t the top-selling soft drink.
+Guess what is!

 Money